EMSL-Computing/CoreMS/README.md

 If you don't have docker installed, the easiest way is to [install docker for desktop](https://hub.docker.com/?overlay=onboarding)

-- Start the containers from the latest built docker image (easiest way):
+1. Start the containers using docker-compose (easiest way):

+    On docker-compose-jupyter.yml there is a volume mapping for the tests_data directory with the data provided for testing, to change to your data location:

+    - locate the volumes on corems_notebook:

+    volumes:
+      - ./tests/tests_data:/home/CoreMS/data

+    - change "./tests/tests_data" to your data directory location

+        volumes:
+      - path_to_your_data_directory:/home/CoreMS/data

+    - then call:

     ```bash
     docker-compose -f docker-compose-jupyter.yml up
     ```

-- Build a new image with current changes:
+2. Another option is to manually build the containers:

-    1) Build the corems image:
+    - Build the corems image:
         ```bash
         docker build -t corems:local .
         ```
-    2. Start the database container:
+    - Start the database container:
         ```bash
         docker-compose up -d
         ```
-    3. Start the Jupyter Notebook:
+    - Start the Jupyter Notebook:
         ```bash
         docker run --rm -v ./data:/home/CoreMS/data corems:local
         ```

     - Open your browser, copy and past the URL address provided in the terminal: `http://localhost:8888/?token=<token>.`

     - Open the CoreMS-Tutorial.ipynb

 ## Examples